codeclou/doc/docker/README.md

 ### (1) Create unpriviliged user on Docker-Host and prepare Volume Mounts

-All Docker-Images provided by codeclou run in non-root mode and use an user internally with UID 10777 and GID 10777.
+All Docker-Images provided by codeclou and marked with 'non-root' run in non-root mode and use an user internally with UID 10777 and GID 10777.
 Therefore Volumes that should be mounted need appropriate Permissions for the Docker-Container to be able to write to the directories.

 Therefore we create a user called  `dockerworker` and a group called `dockerworker` on the Ubuntu Docker-Host